ACCESS-Blockchain-Association-Malaysia/university-bcc-framework/README.md

 - Intro to Blockchain Workshop – Cover the fundamentals of blockchain, wallets, tokens, and essential safety tips.
 - Wallet Setup Workshop – Guide members in creating and securing wallets like MetaMask or Phantom, while teaching best practices for wallet safety.
 - Blockchain 101 Panel – Host a casual Q\&A session with guest speakers to discuss core blockchain concepts and answer member questions.
+### How to do collabs with others?
+We have a sample event proposal file in this repository for when you want to collaborate with outsiders for events in your university.

 ## Hands-On Learning
 - Smart Contract Coding Session – Build a simple smart contract together as a group.